-• How to exclude Sage 100 from anti-virus scans
+How to exclude Sage 100 from antivirus scans; how to set antivirus exclusions

 Antivirus software is targeting or interfering with the functionality of program, system, or data files for Sage 100 ERP

 Resolution Consider testing by temporarily disabling the antivirus product to see if this improves performance: speed, file locking problems encountered, error messages, etc. If performance improves, exclude the Sage 100 programs, folders, and file extensions from your Antivirus program:

 • Disable any aggressive or continuous (also known as on-access, constant, or real-time, or "network scanning") monitoring or scanning of Sage 100 (formerly Sage MAS 90 or 200) programs:

 • Exclude the "..\MAS90" directory and sub-directories and contents on the server where Sage 100 is installed.

 ◦ Note: Do the same for the workstations, if using Sage 100 Advanced or Premium editions (formerly Sage MAS 200 and Sage MAS 200 SQL editions).

 ◦ DCL, DD, DDE, DDF, LIB, M4D, M4L, M4P, M4T, PRM, PVC, PVX, RPT, SOA, XEQ

 Note: It is okay to run nightly scans when users are out.

 ID:45806 Last modified:12-1-2016